India

 The country is one of the priority countries with which the International Climate Initiative (IKI) maintains a particularly close cooperation.

-With over 1.4 billion inhabitants, India is a key partner country of the IKI.
-With its growing population, the country plays a central role in solving global challenges, for instance in climate change mitigation and in the achievement of the development goals of the 2030 Agenda of the United Nations.
+With a population of more than 1.4 billion, India has been a key partner country of the German International Climate Initiative (IKI) since its inception.
+With its growing population and innovative strength, India plays a central role in solving global challenges, for example in climate change mitigation and in achieving the development goals of the United Nations 2030 Agenda.

 Interface project